Google’s Page Experience Update: What You Need To Know

 What this means is…

-Hence, if you’re a website owner, or offer services in website maintenance understanding these signals should now become a priority.
+Hence, if you’re a website owner, or offer services in website maintenance understanding these signals should be a priority.
 You should also consider optimizing your server, and reworking your marketing strategy to maintain/improve your SERP ranking.

-Some of the factors you should consider focusing on are:
+Some of the factors you should focus on are:

 - Optimizing For Mobile

 - Avoiding deceptive Call To Actions

 Your next question is probably somewhere around the lines of how does it impact the overall webpage experience?

 To understand this, we’ll need to take a few steps back and understand the three ‘Core Web Vitals’.
 These comprise visual stability, better interactivity, and accurate page load time.
 Let’s go deeper into understanding these.